Mikata-Project/ggthemr/README.md

 Installation
 ------------

-This package is still under development and isn't too stable yet, but can be installed using [devtools](http://cran.r-project.org/web/packages/devtools/index.html).
+This package is still under development, but can be installed using [devtools](http://cran.r-project.org/web/packages/devtools/index.html).

 ``` r
 devtools::install_github('cttobin/ggthemr')